Mia Amor Mottley – 8th Prime Minister of Barbados

 - Flickr: https://www.flickr.com/photos/141562286@N04/albums

-Her family has much influenced Mottley.
+Her family has greatly influenced Mottley.
 She is the granddaughter of Ernest Deighton Mottley (1907–1973), a real estate broker and successful politician, particularly at the parish level.
-He was the first Mayor of Bridgetown (1959), representing Bridgetown in the House of Assembly from 1946, who belonged to the conservative party and helped the poor.
+He was the first Mayor of Bridgetown (1959), a member of the House of Assembly representing Bridgetown from 1946, a member of the conservative party, and helped people experiencing poverty.
 He was granted the Ordinary Commander of the Civil Division for public services in Barbados in June 1962.
 He assisted Wynter Algernon Crawford (1910–1993), Barbados’s Trade Minister, at the Independent Conference in London during June and July 1966.

-Mottley’s uncle, also named Ernest Deighton Mottley, became the short-lived Christian Social Democratic Party (CSD) created in March 1975.
+Mottley’s uncle, also named Ernest Deighton Mottley, became a member of the short-lived Christian Social Democratic Party (CSD), which was created in March 1975.

-Mia’s father, Elliott Deighton Mottley, was also a barrister who sat in the House of Assembly, albeit for a relatively short time before vacating the seat to become consul-general New York.
-He was educated at Eagle Hall School, Harrison College, and Middle Temple of the Inns of Court School of Law once served as Bermuda’s attorney-general and sat on Belize’s Court of Appeal.
-He married Mia’s mother, Santa Amor Tappin, in December 1967, just three years after being called to the Bar and was elected to represent Bridgetown in May 1969.
-It has been suggested that the Prime Minister of the time, Errol Barrow, used his parliamentary majority to abolish local government altogether and therefore undermine Elliott Mottley’s strength in the political arena.
+Mia’s father, Elliott Deighton Mottley, was also a barrister who sat in the House of Assembly, albeit for a relatively short time before vacating the seat to become consul-general in New York.
+He was educated at Eagle Hall School, Harrison College, and the Middle Temple of the Inns of Court School of Law; he once served as Bermuda’s attorney-general and sat on Belize’s Court of Appeal.
+He married Mia’s mother, Santa Amor Tappin, in December 1967, just three years after being called to the Bar, and was elected to represent Bridgetown in May 1969.
+It has been suggested that the Prime Minister at the time, Errol Barrow, used his parliamentary majority to abolish local government altogether, thereby undermining Elliott Mottley’s strength in the political arena.

 Mia Mottley was educated at Merrivale Preparatory School, the United Nations International School, and Queen’s College.